AlanLuu/lox-go/doc/http.md

     - Form data is sent with a `Content-Type` of `application/x-www-form-urlencoded`
     - The form dictionary's keys must only be strings and its values must either be strings or lists or else a runtime error is thrown
     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
+- `http.postText(url, text, [headers])`, which sends an HTTP POST request to the specified URL along with the body text specified as a string and returns an HTTP response object.
+If the headers dictionary is specified, all headers in the dictionary are sent with the request
+    - The body text is sent with a `Content-Type` of `text/plain` if it is nonempty
+    - The headers dictionary must be empty or only contain strings or else a runtime error is thrown

 HTTP response objects have the following methods and fields associated with them:
 - `response.close()`, which closes the underlying response content stream, preventing access to `response.raw` and `response.text` if any of them haven't been accessed before from the caller before closing the response